HOW TRADES ARE CALCULATED in traders diaries

 What is a deal in the Diary

 You’re executing a deal when buying or selling an asset.
-The deals are displayed in the diary in the "Reports" tab.
+The deals are displayed in the Diary in the "Reports" tab.
 The first deal opens a trade (position).
 The last deal that completely closes the open position will close the trade.

 The "Reports" tab displays all deals by parameters: